Today's Friday • 10 mins read

 A Marine Corps lieutenant, convicted Thursday of trying to steal $2.7 million from the Federal Reserve by impersonating another officer, was sentenced Friday to nine years in prison.

-That marine was 1st Lt.
+That Marine was 1st Lt.
 Matthew Tenney.
-Matt was merely 25 when he got into the prison in a maximum-security area of the Marine Corps Base Camp, Pendleton.
-His future at that point looked like a long dark tunnel.
+Matt was merely 25 when he got into prison in a maximum-security area of the Marine Corps Base Camp, Pendleton.
+His future at that point looked like a long, dark tunnel.

 While in prison, he was in solitary confinement.
 That meant spending 22 hours each day in a small cell all by himself.